 I love Fringe Festivals (or at least I like the two I’ve been to).
 One of my travel goals is to attend the biggest Fringe Festival in the world in Edinburgh, Scotland (Edit: I did this myself in August 2017).
 Today Gemma, one-half of Two Scots Abroad, is sharing her experience with visiting The Edinburgh Fringe Festival.

 Every year (since 1947), for three weeks in August, Edinburgh becomes awash with colour, energy and performers, dahling.
 The Edinburgh Fringe Festival (‘The Fringe’) is now the largest arts festival in the world and caters for lovers of art, music, theatre, comedy and dance.
 The three-week programme is housed in 299 different venues, and by day the performers are out on the streets, bidding for your attention and attendance.

-I’ve been attending the The Fringe for at least a decade now, and not making the transition from attendee to participant has always been one of my life regrets.
+I’ve been attending The Fringe for at least a decade now, and not making the transition from attendee to participant has always been one of my life regrets.
 However, I’ve mostly lived in Scotland’s best city (controversial), Glasgow, only living in Edinburgh as an ‘adult’ with more inhibitions to protect and less time to offer for free.
 So tip one: work for The Fringe or a company/entertainer, that’s where the real party is at.

-I am repeat offender for all things theatre.
+I am a repeat offender for all things theatre.
 The best show I witnessed was a cheeky take on the Independence Referendum, The Pure, The Dead and The Brilliant by the brilliant Alan Bissett.